caprover/caprover-website/docs/get-started.md

 _**Recommended Stack**:_ CapRover is tested on Ubuntu 18.04 and Docker 19.03.
 If you're using CapRover on a different OS, you might want to look at [Docker Docs](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/#supported-storage-drivers-per-linux-distribution).

-_**Ubuntu 22.04**:_ The amd64 and aarch64 distributions hav been tested by members of the Caprover community to be fully functional since its release.
+_**Ubuntu 22.04**:_ The amd64 and aarch64 distributions have been tested by members of the Caprover community to be fully functional since its release.
 Ubuntu 22.04 will continue to receive security updates until April 2027 at least.

 _**Ubuntu 20.04**:_ There are some issues with Docker on Ubuntu 20, see [this one](https://github.com/moby/moby/issues/41825) and [another one](https://github.com/moby/moby/issues/41775) for example.
 Use Ubuntu 18.04 to minimize your production issues.
 Ubuntu 18.04 will continue to receive updates until 2023 at least.